markcutajar/cifar-cnns/README.md

 # cifar-cnn

 A repo that presents various models to classify CIFAR images.
+The CIFAR10 task aims to classify images in one of the following categories: [airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck].

 ## Setting up
 A virtual environment using conda or venv is highly suggested for this project.